Drive sales on autopilot with ecommerce-focused features

 Your email tool should have segments for engaged and disengaged contacts, segments based on store activity, and segments for inactive contacts.
 Omnisend and Klaviyo offer these.

-3. Deliverability & SMTP compatibility
+3. Deliverability and SMTP compatibility

 5. Testing and analytics